sparkalow/craft-activecampaign-forms/README.md

 3. Enter your **API Key**.
 4. Click **Save**.

->  See the [official docs](https://help.activecampaign.com/hc/en-us/articles/207317590-Getting-started-with-the-API) for info on how to get your key.
+>  See the [official docs](https://help.activecampaign.com/hc/en-us/articles/207317590-Getting-started-with-the-API) for info on how to get your API info.

 Alternatively, you can also create an `activecampaign-forms.php` config file in your `/config` directory with the following options.